1 Rooms 2 Adults 0 Children Edit

 “IT was my first(3 nights total) of staying there.
 One of the nights I had locked myself out of the room.
 So I went to the front desk but the door were locked.
 There was a sign posted on the glass to call a number in case of emergencies.
 I did call several times, but no one answered.
 I had to check I to another motel.
 The next day I went back to the front desk ( thank goodness they were open).
 I had told the front desk woman what had happened.
 And she told me the number was for security.
 That they should had answer my calls.And should of came to unlock the room for me.
 I even called the number in front of her and they still didn't answer.
 We'll lady, THEY DIDN'T. So, here is what I don't get, why wasn't I informed if the front desk was going to be close after 10 PM or had a sign posted around the desk?
 Why is it that I had to find out the hard way.
 How much does the hotel paid for SECURITY, that didn't do their job?
 I was lucky that I had my wallet with me.
 If you say your hotel is a SMOKE FREE, then enforce it.
 Don't print what you don't mean!
 I ask for an iron twice.they said it was all loan out.
 Well, buy some more!
 There was hair in The shower from previous people and someone's sunglasses were left behind.
 The only reason I stayed there was because the price was reasonable.”Posted by John Delgado

-1 queen This room measures 250 square feet (23 square meters).
-Complimentary wired Internet access keeps you connected, and the 19-inch TV offers HBO.
-The in-room...
+This room measures 250 square feet (23 square meters).
+Complimentary wired Internet access keeps you connected, and the 19-inch TV offers premium TV channels.
+The private...

 Pet Policy: Pets Welcomed